Encoding

 The convert code unit to scalar value algorithm, given a TextEncoderStream object encoder, a code unit item, and an I/O queue of code units input, runs these steps:

-1. If encoder’s pending high surrogate is non-null, then:
+1. If encoder’s leading surrogate is non-null:

 4. Restore item to input.

-5. Return U+FFFD.
+5. Return U+FFFD (�).

 4. Return item.